 If you cancel at any time during the first 30 days of service, you can get a full refund, minus any one-time fees involved in your order (to HostPapa or third parties).
-Such a fee is e.g. the free domain name that’s not free if you cancel your hosting plan.
+Such a cost is, e.g., the free domain name that’s not free if you cancel your hosting plan.

 Again, this is the closest thing to a “free trial” I was able to find.
 It would be better if there were a real free trial, but the refund policy is better than nothing.

 HostPapa was designed as a simple turnkey solution for small websites and businesses, so ease-of-use is one of its highlights. cPanel and the website design tools are very intuitive, and you should have no problem getting off the ground even if this is your first website.

 One unfortunate complaint which I have seen crop up time and again for HostPapa concerns server speeds.
 Unfortunately, many customers have mentioned that it can take a long time for WordPress websites to load.
 Some people have stated that the WP admin interface is quite slow too.

 When asked about these problems, HostPapa was quick to point toward plugins as the culprit.
 Whether or not this is the case is hard to say, but customers who transferred their sites away did say that they received much faster service elsewhere.

 I had a case with one of my clients where they complained of slow loading times.
 I checked with support, and it turned out to be a plugin indeed.
 Disabling the plugin sped up the site significantly.
 The strange thing is that the same plugin didn’t cause any issues on sites hosted on Inmotion.

 They have a whole series of WordPress tutorials on Youtube: